 The Supplementary Welfare Allowance Scheme is funded and legislated for by the Department of Social Protection.
 The payments made under this scheme include: weekly Supplementary Welfare Allowance, Rent Supplement, Mortgage Interest Supplement, Diet and Heating Supplements, Back to School Clothing and Footwear Scheme and exceptional needs payments for items such as buggies, clothing, etc.

 Department of Social Protection (DSP) staff are responsible for assessing the income of a person applying for payments under the Supplementary Welfare Allowance Scheme.
 This assessment may involve home visits to verify a person's place of residence for Rent Supplement purposes or simply to interview someone in surroundings that are more comfortable if he or she has special needs or is unable to visit his or her local health centre in person.

 DSP staff will actively refer individuals to other state agencies and/or voluntary organisations if these are appropriate to the client's needs.
 For example, you may be referred to the Money Advice and Budgeting Service (MABS).

-DSP staff make decisions about applications under the Supplementary Welfare Allowance Scheme.
+DSP staff (designated persons) make decisions about applications under the Supplementary Welfare Allowance Scheme.
 While they make the decision, they may consult their immediate manager.

-If you are unhappy with a decision made made by a DSP staff member, you may appeal the decision.
+If you are unhappy with a decision made made by a designated person, you may appeal the decision.

-DSP staff member.
-There is also no charge for appealing a decision
+designated person.
+There is also no charge for appealing a

-to the Office of the Ombudsman or to the Social Welfare Appeals Office.
+decision to the Office of the Ombudsman or to the Social Welfare Appeals

 You should contact the Department of Social Protection's representative (formerly the Community Welfare Officer) at your local health centre or DSP office.